Julian Walker

-Julian Walker (born September 10, 1986) is a Swiss professional ice hockey forward who is currently playing for HC Lugano of the National League (NL).
+Julian Walker (born September 10, 1986) is a Swiss professional ice hockey forward who is currently playing for HC Lugano of the Swiss National League (NL).

 Playing career

 He was selected 162nd overall by the Minnesota Wild in the 2006 NHL Entry Draft.

 International play

-Walker competed in the 2013 IIHF World Championship as a member of the Silver medal-winning Switzerland men's national ice hockey team.
+Walker competed in the 2013 IIHF World Championship as a member of the silver medal-winning Switzerland men's national ice hockey team.